dreamportdev/Osdev-Notes/01_Build_Process/04_Linker_Scripts.md

 ### LMA (Load Memory Address) vs VMA (Virtual Memory Address)

-Within the sections area of the linker script, sections are described using two address.
+Within the sections area of the linker script, sections are described using two addresses.
 They're defined as:

 - Load Memory Address: This is where the section is to be loaded.
 - Virtual Memory Address: This is where the code is expected to be when run.
 Any jumps or branches in our code, any variable references are linked using this address.

 Most of the time these are the same, however this is not always true.
 One use case of setting these to separate values would be creating a higher half kernel that uses the multiboot boot protocol.
 Since mb leaves us in protected mode with paging disabled, we can't load a higher half kernel, as no one would have enough physical memory to have physical addresses in the range high enough.

 So instead, we load the kernel at a lower physical memory address (by setting LMA), run a self-contained assembly stub that is linked in its own section at a lower VMA.
-This stub sets up paging, and jumps to the higher half region of code once paging and long mode are setup.
+This stub sets up paging, and jumps to the higher half region of code once paging and long mode are set up.
 Now the code is at the address it expects to be in, and will run correctly, all done within the same kernel file.

 ### Adding Symbols